onehashai/onehash-connect/help/public-access-option.md

 * The **Organization settings** and **Stream settings** menus are not available to logged out visitors.
-However, organization settings data is required for OneHash Connect to load, and may thus be [accessed via the Zulip API][info-via-api].
+However, organization settings data is required for OneHash Connect to load, and may thus be [accessed via the Connect API][info-via-api].
 * Logged out visitors cannot view [usage statistics](/help/analytics).

 [info-via-api]: /help/public-access-option#information-that-can-be-accessed-via-api-when-web-public-streams-are-enabled